ttaubert/octoblog/source/_posts/2011-04-21-firefox-add-on-customizable-shortcuts.markdown

 The add-on’s current version is 0.5.8 – so I already invested a decent amount of time.
 Unfortunately I’m still waiting for full review from the AMO team as their backlog is pretty high after the Firefox 4 release.
 If you have any thoughts or bugs feel free to comment.

-{% img /images/customizable-shortcuts.png Screenshot of the Customizable Shortcuts add-on %}
+{% img /images/customizable-shortcuts.png The Customizable Shortcuts add-on %}

 Download: <https://addons.mozilla.org/en-US/firefox/addon/customizable-shortcuts/>
 GitHub: <https://github.com/ttaubert/customizable-shortcuts>